 The mission of God, as revealed in Scripture, is accomplished through discipleship.
 Jesus Christ did not commission the Church to merely win converts, but to make disciples who live in obedience to His teachings and reproduce His life in others.

-His final command was clear: “Go ye therefore, and TEACH all nations… teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19–20).
-Mission, therefore, finds its fulfillment not in numbers gathered but in lives that are formed.
+His final command was for us to “Go ye therefore, and TEACH all nations… teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19–20).
+Mission, therefore, finds its fulfillment not in numbers gathered but in the lives that are formed.

-Scripture teaches that true disciples are known by obedience (John 14:15), therefore, mission discipleship must teach believers to live under the authority of Christ’s Word, not merely admire it.
+The Bible teaches that true disciples are known by obedience (John 14:15), therefore, discipleship in mission must teach believers to live under the authority of Christ’s Word, not merely admire it.

 Discipleship in mission is also fathered and relational.

-Paul called Timothy “my own son in the faith” (1 Timothy 1:2), revealing that disciples are formed through spiritual fatherhood, instruction, correction, and example.
-Mission is not transactional but covenantal, rooted in life imparted through the Gospel (1 Corinthians 4:15).
+Paul called Timothy “my own SON IN THE FAITH” (1 Timothy 1:2), revealing that disciples are formed through spiritual fatherhood, instruction, correction, and example.
+Mission is rooted in covenant, rooted in life that is imparted through the Gospel (1 Corinthians 4:15).

 Author